 Best Secured Credit Card That Doesn't Require a Credit Check: The OpenSky® Secured Visa® Credit Card

 The OpenSky® Secured Visa® Credit Card stands out from other cards because it doesn't require a credit check.
 It can be a good option for someone who is having trouble getting approved for a card due to their lack of credit history.
+Yes, it is possible to get a credit card with bad credit, or lack of credit history.
 It's also popular among people who have bad credit and are rebuilding.

 Additionally, you don't need to have a bank account to get the card—a requirement with many secured credit cards.
 You can send the refundable security deposit (there's a $200 minimum) by mailing a check or money order, or using a Western Union wire transfer.
 Once you open an account, your credit card account and payments will be reported to the three major credit bureaus (Experian, TransUnion and Equifax).